Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Folic Acid is a vitamin that plays an important role in the production of DNA, enzymes, and blood cells.
 Folic acid is used in the treatment of alcoholism and also during chemotherapy to help build up the immune system.
 A deficiency of folic acid leads to many problems including Crohn’s disease.

-Aluminum, antacids, oral contraceptives, alcohol, antibiotics, and anti-inflammatory drugs increase the need for folic acid.
+Aluminum (which is in most baking powders), antacids, oral contraceptives, alcohol, antibiotics, and anti-inflammatory drugs increase the need for folic acid.
 Good dietary sources include leafy green vegetables, organ meats, peas, brewer’s yeast, broccoli, fruit, soy foods, chicken, brown rice, eggs, and whole grains.

 Free radicals are unstable fragments of molecules produced from oxygen and fats in the cell membranes.
 Free radicals are very destructive to the body (like rust on metal).
 A free radical contains an unpaired electron.
 In this unbalanced condition, the free radical is stimulated to combine with other molecules, and is capable of destroying enzymes, proteins, and complete cells.